jjmcoconut/amethst/content/Master Course/Paper Reviews/Double Counting in Supply Chain Carbon Footprinting.md

 2. Double counting of emissions is usually necessary for optimal abatement efforts
 3. Optimizing carbon price doesn't fully compensate for not double counting
 4. With a credible leader, optimal abatement efforts can be achieved by delegating double counting to the leader

+__By using double accounting we can fairly assign responsibility__

+---

+Script:

+Solo Conference Presentation: The Complexity of Carbon Footprinting in Supply Chains

+__Opening Slide: “Deep Dive: The Complexity of Carbon Footprinting in Supply Chains”__

+Speaker:

+Welcome back, everyone, to Deep Dive!
+Today, we’re tackling one of the trickiest parts of carbon footprinting—how multiple companies share responsibility for the same emissions.

+How do we measure that fairly?
+And how do we actually encourage everyone to reduce their impact when the responsibility isn’t just one company’s burden?

+This is a big deal.
+Companies are under increasing pressure to be sustainable.
+Think about major retailers like Walmart and Tesco.
+Walmart set a goal to cut 20 million metric tons of greenhouse gases across their entire supply chain.
+Tesco, on the other hand, aims to be completely carbon neutral by 2050.

+Ambitious goals.
+But achieving them is not as simple as just measuring emissions and cutting them.
+That’s where today’s discussion comes in.

+The Problem: Shared Responsibility and Double Counting

+To guide our discussion, we’re looking at a fascinating paper called Double Counting in Supply Chain Carbon Footprinting.
+The researchers built a mathematical model to explore this issue.
+And it all comes down to a fundamental question:

+How do we fairly assign responsibility for shared emissions?

+And once we figure that out, how do we motivate companies to actually take action, instead of just pointing fingers?

+Let’s break it down.

+__Slide: “Joint Production of Emissions – What Does That Mean?”__

+Think about this: multiple companies influence the emissions from a single process—even if they’re not directly involved.
+This happens all the time in modern supply chains.

+Let me give you a real-world example.

+Example 1: Construction Industry

+Imagine a company that manufactures prefabricated roof trusses.
+They use advanced engineering to minimize wood waste, which helps the builder save money on materials and labor.

+But here’s the catch:
+	•	The supplier has to invest in higher upfront costs for better engineering.
+	•	The builder benefits from lower waste and faster construction.

+Both the supplier and the builder influence the emissions from the same process—building the roof.
+So, who’s responsible for those emissions?

+Example 2: Paint Manufacturers

+Let’s switch industries—paint manufacturing.

+Many companies are moving from solvent-based paints to water-based paints to reduce emissions.
+Sounds great, right?

+But there’s a trade-off.
+	•	The paint supplier reduces emissions.
+	•	The customer—the person using the paint—might have to buy all new equipment because water-based paints can be more corrosive.

+Again, multiple companies are involved in the same emissions shift.

+__Slide: “The Scale of the Problem”__

+Research shows that companies spend up to 68% of their budget on indirect goods and services—things like logistics, travel, and facility management.
+These are areas where joint production of emissions happens all the time.

+How We Currently Measure Carbon Emissions

+We categorize emissions using three “scopes” from the Greenhouse Gas Protocol:
+	•	Scope 1: Direct emissions from owned operations (like a factory burning fuel).
+	•	Scope 2: Indirect emissions from purchased energy.
+	•	Scope 3: All other indirect emissions (supply chain, travel, etc.).

+Sounds simple, right?
+But these scopes get messy when companies are jointly responsible for emissions.

+Take employee travel:
+	•	A business trip is a Scope 3 emission for the employer.
+	•	But for the airline?
+It’s Scope 1.

+Same emissions, different labels.

+The Scope 3 Problem

+Here’s a staggering fact:
+	•	On average, only 14% of an industry’s emissions fall under Scope 1.
+	•	Even when we add Scope 2, we’ve only covered 26%.
+	•	That means 74% of emissions fall under Scope 3—where emissions responsibility is shared and complicated.

+Double Counting: Problem or Opportunity?

+Right now, most companies avoid double counting at all costs.
+It makes reporting messy.

+But here’s the radical idea:

+What if double counting could actually help us reduce emissions?

+Sounds counterintuitive, right?
+Stick with me.

+__Slide: “Double Counting as a Motivational Tool”__

+One of the key principles in economics is that people are more likely to act when they feel the full weight of their choices.

+So what if, instead of dividing responsibility, we actually over-allocate responsibility in supply chains?

+Think of it like a group project.
+	•	If you and your partner know the other person will slack off, you might not put in full effort either.
+	•	But if both of you are held fully responsible, you’re more likely to step up.

+That’s the core idea behind strategic double counting.

+__Slide: “Case Study: Eastman Chemical”__

+Let’s look at a real-world example.

+Eastman Chemical produces industrial materials.
+In 2009, they introduced a more sustainable delivery option called Molten Bulk.

+It reduces emissions, but requires both Eastman and its customers to coordinate efforts.
+So how do they get customers on board?

+They can use strategic double counting in their payment scheme:
+	•	Each customer pays the full cost difference between traditional delivery and Molten Bulk.
+	•	Even though Eastman still offsets emissions, customers feel the full financial impact of their choice.

+The result?
+More customers choose the sustainable option.

+The research model shows that with a carbon price of €30 per ton, emissions reductions could reach 10%.
+	•	If companies further optimize their logistics, reductions could hit 15%.

+What About Governments?

+Could policymakers use double counting to drive sustainability?
+Maybe.

+But governments don’t have the same control as a company over its supply chain.
+	•	If they push too hard, it could cause economic problems.
+	•	If they don’t push hard enough, nothing changes.

+It’s a balancing act.

+What This Means for Businesses

+So what’s the big takeaway?

+Companies need to recognize that joint production of emissions is everywhere.
+It’s no longer just about your company’s direct emissions—it’s about the whole system.

+That means:
+✅ Talking to suppliers.
+✅ Talking to customers.
+✅ Finding ways to work together instead of just tracking individual footprints.

+Shifting from a transactional mindset to a collaborative one is key to reducing emissions effectively.

+__Slide: “Final Thought”__

+So here’s a question to leave you with:

+If you were a carbon leader,
+💡 How would you design a payment system to encourage your suppliers to reduce emissions—without being able to directly observe their effort?

+It’s a tough problem, but solving it is essential for a more sustainable future.

+Thank you!